jic124/cse15l-lab-reports/lab1.md

   [user@sahara ~]$ pwd
   /home
   ```
-  As shown by the `~` sign and `pwd` command, the working directory is `/home` for this and all other examples for question 1.
+  As shown by the `~` sign and `pwd` command, the initial working directory is `/home` for this and all other examples for question 1.
 The command `cd` changes the working directory to an argument; however, there is no change in this situation because no arguments(/directories) are provided to access.
 Hence, as illustrated by the execution of the second `pwd` command, the present working directory is still `/home` after running the code.

 <br>